 On Allbirds, this was mainly due to uncertainty about sizing, with some angst about the price; on Greats, it was due mainly to feeling like the shoes were overpriced, and a little bit because of the size issues.

 In both cases, the sites attempted to ameliorate issues beyond the scope of UX design, and sometimes fell short.

-Yet neither site provides a bad user experience.
+Yet neither site provides a bad user experience or off-putting GUI.
 This article focuses on all the blemishes in order to compare, but on the whole users felt positively about both Allbirds and Greats.